 Once you are comfortable with the process, you can save a lot of time (if you have many audio/video clips that need to be synced) by doing the following.

-How to Automatically Sync Multiple Audio and Video Clips in DaVinci Resolve?
+How to Automatically Synchronize Multiple Audio and Video Clips in DaVinci Resolve?

 - Go to “Media Pool” under the “Edit” page.